 What can I do to address the risks of atrazine in my drinking water?

-EPA Science Advisory Panel, Meeting Minutes of the FIFRA Scientific Advisory Panel meeting held July 26–28, 2011 on the Re-Evaluation of the Human Health Effects of Atrazine: Review of Non-Cancer Effects, Drinking Water Monitoring Frequency and Cancer Epidemiology.
+Environmental Protection Agency Science Advisory Panel.
+Meeting Minutes of the FIFRA Scientific Advisory Panel meeting held July 26–28, 2011 on the Re-Evaluation of the Human Health Effects of Atrazine: Review of Non-Cancer Effects, Drinking Water Monitoring Frequency and Cancer Epidemiology.
 Oct.
 26, 2011.